thuntran/CSC251-port-scanner/README.md

   pip install pytz
   ```

-- Other than that, the remaining modules used in this program are pre-installed in Python and thus do not need to be installed using `pip`.
+- Other than that, the remaining modules used in this program are pre-installed in Python, and do not need to be installed using `pip`.

 ### Running the port scanner